 Journals, researchers, editors, and reviewers can take additional steps to limit biases in published research.
 First and foremost, we suggest that journals adopt the practice of registered reports to ensure that studies not detecting an effect are published in a timely manner.
 Herein, journals should provide authors with the ability to submit proposed methodologies and have them formally peer reviewed prior to studies even being conducted.
 If methodologies are deemed sound (or revised to be so) and "accepted" by reviewers, journals should commit to publishing the results regardless of their outcome.
-Although registered reports may not be sufficient to avoid the influence of some issues such as poor data, they may reduce the risk of inflated results driving decline effects - and prolonged incorrect understanding - for other phenomena in the future.
-While not a silver-bullet solution, this practice could help to reduce selective publication bias and the risk of early, flawed studies being disproportionately influential in a given field [32].
-Researchers should also seek, develop, and adhere to best practice guidelines for experimental setups [33] to minimize the potential for experimental artefacts to influence results.
-Properly blinded observations [21] and the use of technologies such as automated tracking [34] and biosensors [35] can also reduce observer bias and increase trust in reported findings [36].
+While not a silver-bullet solution, this practice could help to minimize selective publication bias and reduce the risk of early, flawed studies being disproportionately influential in a given field [30].
+Researchers should also seek, develop, and adhere to best practice guidelines for experimental setups [31] to minimize the potential for experimental artefacts to influence results.
+Properly blinded observations [21] and the use of technologies such as automated tracking [32] and biosensors [33] can also reduce observer bias and increase trust in reported findings [34].
 When automated methods are not possible, video recordings of experiments from start to finish can greatly increase transparency [23].
-Editors and the selected peer reviewers should closely consider and evaluate the relevance and rigor of methodological approaches, which can help increase accuracy and repeatability [37].
+Editors and the selected peer reviewers should closely consider and evaluate the relevance and rigor of methodological approaches, which can help increase accuracy and repeatability [35].
 When selecting peer-reviewers for manuscripts, editors should also be aware that researchers publishing initial strong effects may be biased in their reviews (i.e., selectively accepting manuscripts that support their earlier publications) and ensure a diverse body of reviewers for any given manuscript.
 While we do not empirically demonstrate this bias in our analyses, it is important to recognize and mitigate the potential for it to prolong inaccurate scientific findings.

 Finally, being critical and skeptical of early findings with large effects can help avoid many of the real-world problems associated with inflated effects.
-Interestingly, a recent study showed that experienced scientists are highly accurate at predicting which studies will stand up to independent replication versus those that will not [38], lending support to the idea that if something seems too good to be true then it probably is.
-Nonetheless, the citation analysis provided herein suggests that researchers have been slow to adopt studies reporting negative and null results for this field, as the early studies with large effect sizes remain the most highly cited among all articles in our dataset.
-The earlier that a healthy skepticism is applied, the less impact inflated results may have on the scientific process and the public perception of scientists.
-Ultimately, independent replication should be established before new results are to be trusted and promoted broadly.
+Interestingly, a recent study showed that experienced scientists are highly accurate at predicting which studies will stand up to independent replication versus those that will not [36], lending support to the idea that if something seems too good to be true then it probably is.
+The earlier that septicism is applied, the less impact inflated results may have on the scientific process and the public perception of scientists.
+Ultimately, independent replication should be established before new results are to be trusted.